hyphacoop/one.compost.digital/content/pieces/stickers/index.md

 **ShareAlike** — If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.

 ---
 This text was adapted from the [creativecommons.org website](https://creativecommons.org/).
-Check it out to learn more CC licensing and how to use it for your own materials.
+Visit the site to learn more about CC licensing and how you can use it for your own materials!